codeface-io/SwiftObserver/readme.md

 ### Chain Mappings Together

 * A mapping holds a `weak` reference to its mapped observable.
-You can read and even reset the observable via `mapping.observable`.
+You can check whether the observable still exists and even reset it via `mapping.observable`.

-* However, when you chain mappings together, you only have to hold the last mapping because chaining actually combines them into one:
+* You must have some strong reference to a mapped observable because the mapping has none.
+However, when you chain mappings together, you only have to hold the last mapping strongly because chaining actually combines them into one:

     ~~~swift
     let newUnwrappedText = text.new().unwrap("")
     ~~~

-    The intermediate mapping created by `new()` will die immediately, but the resulting `newUnwrappedText` will still work.
+    The intermediate mapping created by `new()` will die immediately, but the resulting `newUnwrappedText` will still live and be fully functional.

-* Because chained mappings get combined, the `observable` property on a mapping never refers to another mapping.
+* Because chained mappings get combined into one mapping, the `observable` property on a mapping never refers to another mapping.
 It always refers to the original mapped `Observable`.
-In the above example, `newUnwrappedText.observable` refers to `text`.
+In the above example, `newUnwrappedText.observable` would refer to `text`.

 ## <a id="combine"></a>6.
 One Combine To Rule Them All